MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 - Thin Film

 Aerosols are deposited on a thin film and then reflectance measurements are made.
-The thickness of the film here is important to measure.
+The thickness of the film is important to measure.
 From these measurements, one can derive the real refractive indices (and get the imaginary through Kramers-Kronig).
 It is also possible to get the transmittance through a film and derive imaginary refractive indices (and get the real through Kramers Kronig).

 - Ellipsometry